 Here are some details of the cars we run:

 These are by far the most popular form of racing at the club.
 If you are interested in radio control cars, and you have a budget of about £350 (2nd hand equipment will be much cheaper), then GT12 Racing is for you.
 These cars have simple flat pan chassis’, but come with a motor, speed controller and either 4 cells or 1s lipo for approx. £100.
 The cars are raced nearly standard, which results in very close racing, as the only difference is in driver ability.
 There are various types of GT12 cars available, but underneath they have similair components.
 The only difference being the body shell, and the way it is mounted.
 At his time you can choose from a wide selection, anything from a GT car such as an Ascari, Exige or Porsche, as well Fiesta's, Escorts, Tigra's, Golfs etc etc. New models will no doubt arrive in the future.
 For more information click on the GT12 link at the top of the page.

-!/12th Electric Oval Racing (Sunday afternoon only)
+!/12th Electric Oval Racing (Not currently run)